Brad14t/Splunk-Learning/README.md

 Returns each group of values is no more than 10 minutes long and any consecutive events that happen no more than 3 seconds apart.

+**Module 11A Manipulating Data**

+* `eval` - calculates fields, writes to a new or existing field.
+(Doesnt change underlying data, jyst calculates it)

+* `where` - similar to eval, uses boolean operators to search results, only shows the results that are true, when using `""` it searches field values, and `''` to search field names.

+Good for compairing values, cant be used before the first | in the search

+* `search` -  Used when looking for key words or wildcards.
+You can use `search` anywhere in the SPL search